-Fair value through other comprehensive income

-Investments in managed funds
+Fair value through other comprehensive income Investments in managed funds k) Financial instruments (continued)

 The Company has a number of strategic investments in managed funds.
 The Company has made an irrevocable election to classify these equity investments as fair value through other comprehensive income as they are not held for trading purposes.